 College years, even for a fourth time senior is relatively acceptable age and phase in life to have roommates.
-People are usually always expecting you not to live alone.
-Thirty year old professionals have it pretty bad.
+Similarly, people are usually always expecting you not to live alone.
+Specifically, thirty and forty year old professionals have it pretty bad.
 Being a bachelor or bachelorette doesn’t help either.
 But that doesn’t mean you’re too old to have a roommate.
 Moreover, if people aren’t wondering why you’re not married they are assuming you party nonstop with your roommates.
 Either way it doesn’t matter.

-Regardless of age, if you’ve moved to NYC you are clearly comfortable coloring outside of the lines and live by your own standards.
+First, if you’ve moved to NYC, you are clearly comfortable coloring outside of the lines and can live by your own standards, regardless of your age.
 Let’s face it, New Yorkers don’t take smack from anyone.
 So, while the thick skin develops, trust your decisions.
-There is nothing wrong with having a roommate at any age.
+On the whole, there is nothing wrong with having a roommate at any age.

 What is admirable about living alone?
-If you must defend your independence point out all your other life decisions.
-Whether they were made according to societies box, they were yours.
+If you must defend your independence, point out all your other life decisions.
+Whether they were made according to societies box or not, they were yours.

-The skinny?
 There is nothing admirable about living alone.
-Having a roommate, at any age, is more than acceptable even recommended.
+In fact, living with a roommate after 40 is more than acceptable, even recommended.

-If you’ve recently made a big life shift, a break up, graduation, new job, or felt it was time to move to the city, you can expect in a population of 8.5 million others in a similar position.
-Having roommates after thirty doesn’t require a transitionary period or the relieve a financial burden, simply wanting one is good enough reason to do so.
+If you’ve recently made a big life shift– a break up, graduation, new job, or felt it was time to move to the city, you can expect million others in a similar position.
+Hence, having a roommate over 40 doesn’t require a transitional period or the relieve a financial burden, simply wanting one is good enough reason to do so.

-Having roommates while older proves your financial responsibility, openness for non romantic companions, and a big f-you to societies prescriptions.
+Moreover, having roommates while older proves your financial responsibility, openness for non romantic companions, and adds onto your confidence to break society’s illogical norms.